The agency said that a 6.1-magnitude earthquake struck off Indonesia's East Nusa Tenggara region - ExBulletin

 The agency said that a 6.1-magnitude earthquake struck off Indonesia's East Nusa Tenggara region

+JAKARTA (Reuters) – A 6.1-magnitude earthquake occurred off the coast of Indonesia's East Nusa Tenggara province, the Indonesian Geophysical Agency said on Sunday.

-Earthquake, earthquake today, earthquake news, Indonesia earthquake, Indonesia news.
-The agency said in a post on the X website that there is no possibility of a tsunami occurring…
+In a post on X, the agency said there was no possibility of a tsunami.

+The agency said that the epicenter of the earthquake was 104 kilometers southeast of Indi city in East Nusa Tenggara province, at a depth of 47 kilometers.

+She added that the strength of the earthquake was felt in Zone IV MMI (Modified Merkley Intensity) in Indi District, and Zone III to IV MMI in Waingapu Town and Flores Timor District.

 |